 Songkran Water Festival – Chiang Mai, Thailand

 For the biggest water fight of your life, you simply have to take part in the Songkran Water Festival.
 The water fight takes part on Songkran as a celebration of the Thai New Year.
-Locals soak passers by with water guns and hoses.
+Locals soak passers-by with water guns and hoses.
 It symbolises spring cleaning and is a welcome escape from the Thai heat.
 In Thailand, splashing water on others is a symbol of blessing you so expect to get drenched!

 Cheung Chau Bun Festival – Cheung Chau, HKSAR

 Held in the outlying Island Cheung Chau in Hong Kong, the Bun Festival is a traditional Chinese festival celebrated exclusively on the Island.
 It originated from superstitions as the villagers petitioned the god Pack Tai in order to get rid of the plague.
-The Bun Scrambling Competition is a must-watch in this festival.
+The Bun Scrambling Competition is a must-watch at this festival.

 Cooper Hill's Cheese Rolling Festival – Gloucester, England

 Calling all cheese lovers.
 This UK festival may sound like a strange one but it's fun to watch and if you find yourself in the UK in May it's worth taking the trip to Gloucester to see it.
 On May 27, participants of the festival roll Double Gloucester cheese down Cooper Hill chasing it down to the bottom.
 Let's just hope there are some crackers and pickle there too!

 Classified as UNESCO Intangible Cultural Heritage, this Turkish tournament has a long history and has been held in Erdine since 1346.
 In the game, wrestlers cover their bodies in olive oil before wrestling against each other.
 The tournament is open to all men regardless of their religious belief, cultural background and age.
 The wrestlers are symbols of respectfulness, generosity and honesty within their society.